sanjna081/CodeViz/README.md

 ![Planner Agent Subtasks](figures/subtasks.png)

 ### Analyzer Agent
 The Analyzer Agent routes each subtask to the appropriate execution agent based on its output type.
-Since this problem involves no visualization, all five tasks are dispatched to the Analytical Agent.
+Since this problem involves no visualization, all five tasks are routed to the Analytical Agent.

 ![Analyzer Agent](figures/analyzer.png)